ggouws/HPC_RNAseq/README.md

   expression, using standard tools, as introduced in the NEOF RNAseq, Differential Gene Expression and Pathway Analysis workshop.
 Details of the workshop can be found [here](https://neof.org.uk/training/).

-  This pipeline closley follows the approach and workflow developed for the above workshop by Katy Maher, Helen Hipperson, Ewan Harney, Steve Paterson, Bert Overduin, Matthew Gemmell and Xuan Liu.
+  This pipeline closely follows the approach and workflow developed for the above workshop by Katy Maher, Helen Hipperson, Ewan Harney, Steve Paterson, Bert Overduin, Matthew Gemmell and Xuan Liu.
 It also relies substantially on scripts developed by Katy Maher.
 Use and referencing of this repository implicitly acknowledges these contributions.